18th June 2021

 The curriculum for this half term is as follows:

-We are very excited at the prospect of having a term of hopefully uninterrupted learning in school.
-The new website will be going live shortly and more information about what your child will be learning will be available in the Year 5 section.
+The new website is now live and more information about what your child will be learning will be available in the Year 5 section.
 In the meantime, should you have any questions or queries at all, please contact your child’s class teacher via Dojo.

 Fiona McGovern and Elliott Odell